PRP Q & A

 Some patients benefit from a single PRP treatment, but most get the best results with several injections.

-To find out how PRP therapy could help your musculoskeletal pain heal, call AABP Integrative Pain Care today or book an appointment online.
+To find out how PRP therapy could help your musculoskeletal pain heal, call AABP Integrative Pain Care and Wellness today or book an appointment online.